19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 Being on the Atlantic Ocean, Essaouira is home to some incredible surf breaks.
 It’s a great place to surf, whether you’re a beginner just starting out, or a seasoned pro.

-There are several surf schools in Essaouira that will get you stood up and catching a wave by the end of your first lesson.
-Your guides will take you to the best spot for your ability and, after some basic theory and practice on sand, before taking you into the water.
-It’s such a fun experience.
+There are several surf schools in Essaouira with incredible instructors.
+Your guides will take you to the best spot for your ability and, after some basic theory and practice on sand, will take you into the water.
+We recently took our first surf lessons and were hooked!
+They got us standing up and riding the waves after only a few attempts.

 This is one of the best places in the world to learn how to kitesurf, so definitely don’t miss this opportunity!